 Training desensitization to loud noises can take months, if not years to accomplish, and may never achieve the desired goal.
 There are many options to try to help ease the stress for your dog in the short-term:

-Pressure wraps can soothe your dog by creating a swaddling effect.
+Pressure wraps.
+The swaddling effect created by a pressure wrap can soothe your dog.
 A tight fitting t-shirt can simulate this, but there is also a product called the Thundershirt that is specifically designed to conform to your dog’s body.
 SSAH has Thundershirts for purchase and will happily find you the appropriate size for your dog, as well as show you how to wrap them correctly.

 Creating a safe place.
 If your dog is crate-trained, this may be as easy as adding some additional blankets to their crate and something to chew on to take their mind off the noise.
 If your dog doesn’t have a crate, then making a cozy spot for them in a bathroom, closet, or other small room can help create a comforting environment for them.